JeremyTechDev/tsseract/README.md

 ## Getting Started 🚀

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Check out the [docs](docs/index.md) for more info about the API endpoints.

 ### Prerequisites